reobin/reobin.dev/content/blog/1_js-array-toggle/index.md

 ## Improve performance

 The above works, although you might have noticed that we use the comparison with the `getValue` calls twice.
-That means we loop throught **all** the array twice (or almost all thanks to the `some` function).
+That means we loop through **all** the array twice (or almost all thanks to the `some` function).
 This could get ugly on huge arrays.

 Let's reorder this to only loop through the array once.